 Check our other article: 7 characteristics of a professional non-profit website designer

 It’s important to find a company that knows the ins and outs of charities and non-profits.

-If an agency doesn’t specialize in non-profits, it might not be able to provide the service you need at the right price point or they may not have enough knowledge about your industry.
+If an agency doesn’t specialize in non-profits, it might not be able to provide the service you need at the right price point or it may not have enough knowledge about your industry.
 It would be like asking a plumber to fix your car engine.
 Sure, they might have some knowledge, but taking it to an auto mechanic is your best bet.